Morphic-Void/TheVoidEngine-Legacy/README.md

 ## Final Notes

 This repository is a preserved snapshot of a working engine ecosystem from a specific period.
-It is intentionally unmodified to maintain authenticity and buildability.
+It is intentionally kept in its original structure to maintain authenticity and buildability.

 Users are welcome to explore, study, and experiment with the code, but should expect a system that reflects its era.